htrick/Senior-Project/README.md

 ```

 ## dataExtractor.py
 Functionality: Download the images and extract mask information from the given .csv file.
-If the optional -d flag is given, re-download all the images in the file.
+If the -a flag is given, re-download all the images in the file.
+If the -n flag is given, download only new images in the file.
+If the -c flag is given, remove all the images and directories.
 ```
 Usage: python3 dataExtractor.py -c | -a <filename.csv> | -n <filename.csv>
 ```